amtir/SystemsProgrammingLunix/README.md

-# Systems Programming in Lunix
+# Systems Programming in Linux
 ## System calls

  1. Kernel and user space